 Second Deadline for submitting model and renderings: First deadline + 2 weeks

 Project confirmation by European Parliament: February – March 2021

-Such individuals shall be eligible to participate who, on the day of the announcement of the competition and pursuant to the legal provisions of their country of residence, are entitled to use the occupational title “Architect” according and work independently.
-Individuals from countries where the occupational title “Architect” is not subject to statutory regulations are eligible, provided that they hold a degree or submit any other evidence of formal qualification that is recognized in the EU under 2013/55/EU (EU Directive on the recognition of professional qualifications or prove of practice).
+Individuals eligible to participate were, on the day of the announcement of the competition and pursuant to the legal provisions of their country of residence, entitled to use the occupational title “Architect” according and work independently.
+Individuals from countries where the occupational title “Architect” is not subject to statutory regulations were eligible, provided that they hold a degree or submit any other evidence of formal qualification that was recognised in the EU under 2013/55/EU (EU Directive on the recognition of professional qualifications or prove of practice).

 - Rainer Wieland, Vice-President of the European Parliament (Germany)

 - Pedro Silva Pereira, Vice-President of the European Parliament (Portugal)

 - Rudy Vervoort, Minister-President of the Brussels-Capital Region (Belgium)

 - Bety Waknine, Head of the Brussels Planning and Heritage Regional Public Service (Belgium)

 - Prof. Marilyne Andersen, Physicist and Environmental specialist, Lausanne (Switzerland)

 - Kristiaan Borret, Urban planner, Government Architect of the Brussels-Capital Region (Belgium)